beambeambeam/javaroke/app/src/main/java/javaroke/recommendation/folder-structure.md

 - `evaluation/` is where you validate ideas and measure performance.

 - All testing lives in `tests/`, runnable via a Gradle script to ensure stability.

+feat: Add flexible recommendation system.

+- properties:
+  - Design to handle flexibly based data type.
+Such as using `graph`, `tree`, or `neural`.
+  - Design `utils` and `algoritm` to implement those function based on each based data type to optimize cpu and ram consump.
+  - Design `version` and `controller` to
+- architecture desigh:
+  - `Core/`: For keeping the all calculat process
+    - `models/`: For keeping based data type like `HashMapGraph` or any Tree models within interface for each based type.
+Including the `saves` or `items` data clase.
+    - `utils/`: For keeping utilization tools for each based data type like `WeightTransformerForHashMapGraph` or `PerformanceTracker` metrics.
+Use to clean, manage, and analyze with reuse function.
+    - `algorithms/`: For keeping specifig function for each based data type.
+For example path finding on graph baed data type, If use AI model, it will require model loader.
+    - `saves/`: Keep saving function for each data type and algoritm usage.
+Within back up function that handle those save and delete.
+    - `version/`: Separate folder to each based data type.
+And handle those `utils/`, `algorithms/` usage with version abstract.
+  - `Controller/`: Separte folder to each based data type.
+And handle those `version/` with `saves/` usage.
+And handle those same based data version with `BasedDataType-Controller`, Then call each version from based data type to use.
+  - `datas/`: use to keep saves and back up file.
+  - `test/ `: use to develop new function and test without affect to main.
+  - `evaluate/`: use to test complete model.